 Many people believe that onions and garlic are better for birds.
 However, The reality is onions and garlic are toxic foods for birds, including other pet animals.

 The sulfur compounds in onions cause fretted in the lining of a bird’s mouth when they chewed.
 Also, the cause of ulcers and Anemia can cause red blood cells to rupture.
-Allicin chemicals of garlic cause of Anemia and weakness in birds.
+Allicin chemicals of garlic cause Anemia and weakness in birds.

 This common artificial sweetener is available in many diet foods, causing a bird’s liver to damage, hypoglycemia, and even death.
 Small amounts of this xylitol can create toxic effects for birds because birds have a faster metabolism than other species.
-Therefore, it’s a wise decision to avoid offer birds to xylitol.
+Therefore, it’s a wise decision to avoid offering birds to xylitol.